Master Gardener Volunteer Training Program

 Technology Requirements

-This course content will be entirely online with optional hands-on classes.
+This course content will be entirely online.
 An email address, access to a reliable internet connection, the newest version of your web browser and an electronic device (i.e. laptop, desktop, iPad, or tablet) with video/audio capabilities are required to complete this course.

 Is online learning right for you?
 Online learning is an accessible, affordable, and flexible learning environment that allows students to work around their personal schedules to obtain quality education.
 If you are wondering if online learning is right for you, please visit Online Learning: What You Need to Succeed.